RMKeene/twit/README.md

 Format is ((srcstart, srcend), (dststart, dstend), (weightstart, weightend)). src, dst, etc are to determine the ranges.
 The ..._shape_idx are which dimension of the array to use for defaults.
-Both indicies and weights can be revered to indicate a reversed interpolation along that axis.
+Both indices and weights can be revered to indicate a reversed interpolation along that axis.
-Indexes are incluse "start value to end value", so {5, 9} means 5,6,7,8,9.
+Indexes are inclusive "start value to end value", so {5, 9} means 5,6,7,8,9.
 This is in support of editors for people to easily enter ranges and weights for neural nets.
 (See Cognate and NuTank)